Hezy4/hezy4/README.md

 - 👋 Hi, I’m @Hezy4
 - 👀 I’m interested in Ai and machine learning
 - 🌱 I’m currently learning Java
-- 📫 How to reach me hezycb@gmail.com
+- 📫 How to reach me:
+- No

 <!---
 henryboes25/henryboes25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.